meln1k/akka-persistence-foundationdb/README.md

     val queries = PersistenceQuery(system).readJournalFor[FoundationDbReadJournal](FoundationDbReadJournal.Identifier)
     queries.eventsByTag("someTag", Offset.noOffset)

-Compared to other journals, there are no limits regarding the amount of tags per event.
-Feel free to use as many as you wish!
+Compared to other journals, there are no hard limits regarding the amount of tags per event.
+It's been tested to work with 1000 tags per event.